 Unlike the dynamic, movement-oriented practices of yoga, Restorative yoga focuses on the nervous system and emotional responses of the body.
 The class is built around several reclining and prone poses that heavily rely on the use of props and pillows to completely support the body.
 These poses are then sustained for several minutes as the body and nervous system are able to rest and recover.
 Restorative is accessible to all levels and body types and is suggested for people with stress, injuries or a restless mind.[/threecol_one][threecol_one]

 Join the community with this free class for all locals that brings together Khmer, foreign residents and travelers.
-Each class differs in style, but is always available to all levels and body types.
-These classes are a great way to experience the benefits of yoga while enjoying the diversity that Siem Reap has to offer.
+Each class may differ in style, but is always available to all levels and body types.
+These classes are a great way to experience the benefits of yoga while enjoying this diverse community that Siem Reap has to offer.